Why Is My Cat Suddenly Clingy? (Answered & Explained)

 If you have recently adopted a new kitten, the poor little cat might be overly affectionate as it was taken away from its mother too soon.

-Kittens younger than 12 weeks old should not be separated from their littermates and mother.
-This is a very important phase of its life as the most developed in its personality and body occurs during this period.
+This is a very important phase of its life as the most development in its personality and body occurs during this period.

-Young cats learn a lot of cat stuff from their mothers.
 This includes social interactions and learning how to use the litter box properly.

 Kittens will also learn how to play, hunt and socialize through daily interactions with their siblings.